Library for linear programming

 The problem

-The shape of the problems that the API provided by SSC solve is the following:
+The type of problems that the APIs provided by SSC solve is the following:

 Details